MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/connected-accounts/Get-SendAddress.md

 ```

 ### -Identity
 The Identity parameter specifies the mailbox and the email address.
-The value of the Identity parameter is in the format `<mailbox>\<address>`.
-The `<mailbox>` part is any value that uniquely identifies the mailbox.
-The `<address>` part is in one following formats:
+The value of the Identity parameter is in the format Mailbox\EmailAddress.
+The Mailbox part is any value that uniquely identifies the mailbox.
+The EmailAddress part is in one following formats:

 - The user's primary email address is displayed as an email address, for example, bob@contoso.com.